Omniglot News (12/07/26)

 Radio Omniglot podcasts are brought to you in association with Blubrry Podcast Hosting, a great place to host your podcasts.
 Get your first month free with the promo code omniglot.

-In this Adventure in Etymology we examine the origins of the word health and related things.
+In this Adventure in Etymology we investigate the tardy roots of the word delay.

 If you would like to support this podcast, you can make a donation via PayPal or Patreon, or contribute to Omniglot in other ways.